 IBM SoftLayer customers who have evaluated SmartCloud Enterprise say it's no surprise IBM will make the same choice they did.

-Big Blue has confirmed it will shut down the IBM SmartCloud Enterprise
+Big Blue has confirmed it will shut down the IBM SmartCloud Enterprise service as of January 31 in favor of SoftLayer, which it acquired July 8.

 It sent a notification to customers Oct.
 30 in which it offered free migration services through Racemi onto SoftLayer from IBM SmartCloud Enterprise.
 The SmartCloud Enterprise+ managed service will continue running and be unaffected, according to IBM officials.